 I thought I prepared well for Mt.
 Pulag.
 I read blog posts and talked to friends who have been there.
 I asked my mountain climber cousin for tips.
-I exercised thrice a week for two months before my expedition.
-I followed our tour guide’s checklist.
+I exercised thrice a week for two months before the expedition.
+I followed our mountain guide’s checklist.
 I borrowed a pair of hiking poles and bought new hiking shoes.

 I thought I had enough life experience for this: indoor rock climbing in high school, hiking in Nevada, strolling in Korea’s -4° C weather, camping in San Francisco and Connecticut’s 15° C weather, and traveling solo for years.
 I’ve also been doing Yoga since 2005.

 I meet my friend and travel agent, Nikki, in Makati.
 We leave for Baguio at 7 a.m. and pick up other travelers in Quezon City and Angeles.
 Most of us are meeting each other for the first time.
-We are all newbies; none have ever trekked to Mt.
-Pulag.
+We are all Mt.
+Pulag newbies.
 We arrive in Baguio at 11 a.m. and drop off our stuff at Nikki’s house.
 We spend the rest of the day exploring Baguio and comparing notes about our hiking gear.

 I repack my bags.
 I move everything I won’t need in a duffel and leave it at Nikki’s house.
 I want my Mt.
 Pulag backpack to be as light as possible.
 My roommate Julia and I go to bed at 9 p.m. while the rest of the group continue drinking.

 We leave the house at around 5 a.m.
 At the bus station, two rented jeepneys and two mountain guides await us.
 Other members of our group have just arrived via bus from Manila.
 We are 27 in total.
 We leave for Benguet past 7 a.m.